maciej-tomasz-krzeminski/static_visitor_calculator/readme.md

 ## Features
+Three executables built:
+ -calc_fc using the fc library
+ -calc_std uses std::visit
-There are 3 executables built. calc_fc using the fc library.
-CalStd uses std::visit and calc_dynamic uses hand made dynamic dispatch visitors.
+ -calc_dynamic uses hand made dynamic dispatch visitors

 The canonical example here would be to create and visit an abstract syntax tree, however the grammar is so simple that the evaluation of expressions is performed while parsing.
 So I used tokens of the lexer to be demonstrated as an example.
 The predicate like visitors answer the questions if the operation represented by the token is additive, multiplicative or it is a number.
 Also a sentinel is appended after tokenization  to facilitate the ending condition of the subsequent parsing.
 Parsing performs the actual arithmetic evaluations.